 Blade Runner: The Final Cut (2017, chapter 17)

 Unlike most people approaching middle age, Blade Runner can confidently say it's 35 years old and has never looked better.
 That's something it can thank the powers that be for, as studios haven't been shy in giving older films the 4K HDR treatment for their Ultra HD Blu-ray reissues.

 Aspects of the film's picture that appeared fuzzy on the standard Blu-ray are rendered with startling clarity on this transfer (which was mastered from the 4K digital intermediate re-worked under the supervision of Ridley Scott.)

 HDR has been added to the equation too – and to good effect.
 When Deckard chases Zhora through the strip-mall, the extra colour intensity and nuance, as well as the bolstered contrast between the naturally dark, dingy setting and the neon lights that blaze against it, give the scene a sense of revitalisation.

 Logan (2017, chapter 11)

-I (opens in new tab)t's an unflinchingly brutal, violent and bleak film.
+It's an unflinchingly brutal, violent and bleak film.
 But it’s surprisingly colourful.
 Going against the grain of dark, cool-toned superhero films, Logan - at most times - is bathed in sunlight and warm tones.

 The first major fight scene in chapter 11 is a perfect example of this: dust and blood against a backdrop of perfect blue sky and fluffy white clouds.
 From the textures of dirt and desert sand clinging to Logan’s black suit and his grizzly, scarred face to the various shades of brown in their surroundings, it’s a test of your screen’s ability to deliver crisp and nuanced detail.